 Leadership Overview

-ChildNet has 5 executives leading key functions including strategy, operations, finance, legal, and administration.
+ChildNet has 5 executives leading key functions including strategy, finance, operations, legal, and administration.

 Driven by a commitment to vulnerable youth, ChildNet provides essential foster care and adoption services, focusing on trauma-informed support and family reunification across Broward and Palm Beach Counties.